nickyinhu/ReverseString/README.md

 ReverseString
 =============
-Reverse a string and omit space at beginning and end
+Reverse words in a string and omit space at beginning and end